 The Fame uses a long wooden tiller as opposed to a wheel to steer the ship’s course.
 Several of us took turns navigating between the buoys at sea and in Salem Harbor.

-The Schooner Fame would have used to seize vessels in the waters of Maine, Nova Scotia, and New Brunswick.
+The Schooner Fame would have used these to seize vessels in the waters of Maine, Nova Scotia, and New Brunswick.

 On our return, we cruised past Derby Wharf Light.
 Built in 1871, this white square tower is on the National Register of Historic Places.

 Tip: You can also walk out to Derby Wharf Light on foot.

 My favorite part of the tour was relaxing and taking in the peaceful vibe of smooth sailing aboard The Fame of Salem.

 4. Salem Food Tours – One Day in Salem for Foodies!

 The tour was a combination of on-foot and trolley ride, led and narrated by a 1950’s housewife character played by Karen Scalia.
-She was dressed in full ‘50s attire including a stylish 50s skirt!
+She was dressed in full ‘50s attire, including a stylish 50s skirt!

-We thoroughly enjoyed our custom tour with Salem Food Tours.
+I thoroughly enjoyed my custom tour with Salem Food Tours.
 I’d love to check out their other food tours, coffee walks, and spirit tours, too!

 I had it chilled, but I imagine it would be oh-so soothing on a cool fall day.

 6. The Cheese Shop of Salem

 The Cheesemonger described each of the cheeses he presented in combination with savory or sweet ingredients, as well as fitting wine pairings.
 All the samples were tasty, but everyone really loved the raspberry-topped soft cheese and crackers.

 My favorites were a delicious hard Manchego from Spain and a creamy blend of goat and sheep milk cheese called “Aussie Magic.”
-This soft cheese from an Austalian dairy was soaking in garlic-infused oil, herbs, and peppercorns and believe me, it tastes out of this world!
+This soft cheese from an Australian dairy was soaking in garlic-infused oil, herbs, and peppercorns.

 7. Kakawa Chocolate House

 It turns out that chocolate and chili make a wonderful combination!
 You’ll even find roasted Arbol Chilis dipped in caramel and chocolate at Kakawa for the spice-lover in your life.

-Its fully stocked chocolate counter that invite guests to stay awhile to enjoy a delicious cup of sipping chocolate, truffles, and other sweet confections.
+Its fully stocked chocolate counter invites guests to stay awhile to enjoy a delicious cup of sipping chocolate, truffles, and other sweet confections.

 8. Modern Millie